jacobvm04/rcalc/README.md

 # RCalc

 Have you ever been twiddling your thumbs waiting for your calculator to finish calculating?
-Probably not, but here's an over-engineered solution anways 😎
+Probably not, but here's an over-engineered solution anway 😎

 `rcalc` is the fastest calculator for your terminal out there. `rcalc` carries out your math calculations 🔥 blazingly fast by compliling your expressions to Web Assembly on the fly 🔥